Different Types of Photography

 Excellent wedding photos make use of a combination of the different types of photography.
 Aside from acting as a documentary of the event, the photos may be creatively done to produce effects.
 Sepia toning can provide a timeless feel to them.
 A photographer may also use his skills in portrait and glamour photography to maximize his shots of the bride and groom.

 Pictures are essential in communicating especially when advertising is involved.
 Since photography plays an essential role in advertising, there are many professional photographers in this field.
 Unique and enticing photos are the required here so the skills involved in different types like glamour and macrophotography are necessary.

-A combination of different categories of photography is also utilized here.
-One can use advertising and documentary photography as well as vernacular photography that depicts a certain local or historical flavor.
+A combination of different categories of photography is also utilised here.
+One can use advertising and documentary photography as well as vernacular photography that depicts a certain local or historical flavour.
 The feel of the place can also be captured by landscapes and portraitures.